LunashaGit/Javascript-TO-Typescript-skills-Power-Rangers-Group/README.md

 ![Typescript](./Images/js-ts.jpg)

 Typescript is a superset of Javascript.
-It is a language that compiles to Javascript.
-It is a typed superset of Javascript that compiles to plain Javascript.
-It adds optional static typing to the language.
-It is a typed superset of Javascript that compiles to plain Javascript.
+It is a language that compiles to complete Javascript.
 It adds optional static typing to the language.

 ## Why Typescript?